bomatson/bomatson.github.com/_posts/2014-11-17-metaprogramming.md

 title:  "Metaprogramming"
 ---

-Most useful definition: code that thinks of a program as something you can change
+> code that thinks of program structure as just another thing to manipulate

 Object#send
 -------------